 - a.
 All policies and procedures for declining to admit an individual to or for terminating an individual from a program will be subject to County review.
 All terminations, whether by Contractor determination or the client self-discharging against staff advice (ASA's), will be reported as soon as the decision is in process or Contractor becomes aware a client is leaving or has left treatment, and no later than the actual termination date.
 If it is a weekend, a voicemail message will be left with the County contact in addition to all regular discharge communications and processes. - b.
-Residential providers will not automatically discharge a beneficiary who has tested positive on a urine analysis unless it is determined that they are an imminent risk to themselves or other clients.
-Instead, the beneficiary will receive an individual counseling session, to determine what triggered the use and may be reassessed to a different level of care when

-Page 11 of 70 Exhibit A dule of Services appropriate with a concurrent adjustment to the treatment plan.
+Residential providers will not automatically discharge a member who has tested positive on a urine analysis unless it is determined that they are an imminent risk to themselves or other clients.
+Instead, the member will receive an individual counseling session, to determine what triggered the use and may be reassessed to a different level of care when appropriate with a concurrent adjustment to the treatment plan.
 A face-to-face meeting with the County care coordinator and/or probation officer (if applicable) is recommended as well.